Users

 Address candidates using "you" and "your" to make the posting more engaging and help them visualize themselves in the position.
 This approach makes your job ad more readable while maintaining professionalism.

-2. Frame One-Way Screening as a Benefit
+2. Frame One-Way Screening as a Candidate Benefit

 The way you present a video interview screening determines whether candidates see it as a hurdle or an advantage.
 Focus on the convenience and flexibility it offers compared to traditional interview scheduling.